mercmobily/simpleDeclare/README.md

     */
 ````

-So, `A.ActualConstructor` will have the function passed as `constructor`.
-When running `a = new A()`, you are actually running a stock function that will run all constructors in the prototype chain, starting from the innermost one and moving all the way out.
-The stock function is smart about this: it will run this cycle only when it's being called directly as the actual constructor.
-In any other cases, it will run ActualConstructor.
+So, `A.ActualConstructor` will point to the function passed in `constructor`.
+When running `a = new A()` you are actually running a stock function that, when run directly to construct an object (like in this case), will run all constructors in the prototype chain, starting from the innermost one and moving all the way out.
+To understand more how this mechansm works, look at the `ReturnedCtor` function in the module's code.

 #### `OriginalConstructor`